OliverWalterK/rock-paper-scissors/README.md

 ### **Limitations:**

-The code will use the CPU speed of your system to introduce a "fake" timer, for instance, every 40 information iterations = 1 second.
+The code will use the CPU speed of your system and introduce a "fake" timer.
 The timer will speed up for faster CPU's and slow down for slow CPU's.
 The reason for this is to appear as though the webcam stream of imgaes never stops.
 I did not want a countdown that would stop the video feed.
-Another alternative would be to use the frequency rate of the camera (fps) and use that instead of the cpu rate I used.